 |Poor diet creates 20cm height gap in children

-Poor diet may be why there is an average gap of 20cm between the world's tallest and shortest children.
-Researchers analysed the Body Mass Index (BMI) of millions of children and teenagers worldwide.
-They looked at their height and weight.
-The world's tallest teenagers were 183cm and lived in the Netherlands; the shortest were 160cm and lived in East Timor.
-European children were the tallest.
-The shortest lived in Asia, Latin America and East Africa.
+Poor diet and nutrition may be behind an average height gap of 20cm between the tallest and shortest children in different countries.
+Researchers from Imperial College London conducted a global analysis of the Body Mass Index (BMI) of schoolchildren and adolescents around the world.
+This involved measuring the height and weight of millions of children and teenagers.
+They discovered that the world's tallest 19-year-olds, at 183.8cm, lived in the Netherlands, while the shortest, at 160.1cm, lived in East Timor.
+The researchers said teenagers in northwest and central Europe were the tallest in the world.
+On average the shortest children lived in South and South-East Asia, Latin America and East Africa.

-The comprehensive study looked at data from 65 million children aged five to 19 years old in 193 countries.
-The team warned that a lack of quality food and nutrition was a major factor behind slower growth and obesity.
-Better diets increased the height of children in China.
+The study was extremely comprehensive.
+It involved analysing data from 65 million children aged five to 19 years old in 193 countries.
+The researchers reported that children's height and weight varied enormously in different regions.
+The team warned that a lack of quality food and nutrition was a major factor behind stunted growth and a rise in childhood obesity.
+It said improved diets increased the average height of children in China.
 Nineteen-year-old boys there were 8cm taller in 2019 than in 1985.
-The report suggested countries adopt policies that encouraged healthier eating, but to be aware of weight gain.
+Researchers attribute this to improved nutrition.
+The lead author of the report urged countries to adopt policies that encouraged healthier eating, but to be aware of the perils of excessive weight gain.